thedevdojo/wave-website/content/docs/features/notifications.md

 > If you haven't checked out the Laravel notifications documentation, head on over to the official documentation at <a href="https://laravel.com/docs/notifications" target="_blank">laravel.com/docs/notifications</a>

-We can create a new notification by running the following artisan command:
+To create a new notification, you can run the following artisan command:

 ```php
 php artisan make:notification TestNotification
 ```

-You will see a new file at: `/app/Notifications/TestNotification`.
-Scroll down to where you see:
+This will create a new file located at: `/app/Notifications/TestNotification`.
+This TestNotification should already be created inside every new Wave application.
+Here's the breakdown of what we've changed.

+The via() method has been changed from:

 ```php
 public function via($notifiable)